Selecting a Selenium Grid infrastructure in an enterprise

 These limitations should be taken into account and clarified with the vendors, as they can impact the overall goal for fast feedback cycles.

-Up until recently, organizations could choose either the homegrown or the cloud path.
-However in 2016, Element34 Solutions released an on-premise enterprise Selenium Grid solution (Selenium Box, https://seleniumbox.com).
-This solution is fully managed and thereby overcomes all the shortcomings of a homegrown self-maintained solution.
+Up until fairly recently, organizations could choose either the homegrown or the cloud path.
+In 2016, Element34 Solutions released an on-premises enterprise Selenium Grid infrastructure solution .
+This solution is fully managed and overcomes all the shortcomings of a homegrown self-maintained solution.

-Let’s look at the various aspects of an on-premise Selenium Grid solution to understand why the combination on an on-premise and fully managed solution is in many cases exactly the solution that large and security sensitive enterprises require.
+Let’s look at the various aspects of an on-premises Selenium Grid solution to understand why the combination of an on-premises and fully managed solution is in many cases exactly what a large and security sensitive enterprises requires.

-For organizations in the financial, medical and the security sensitive field a vendor managed Selenium Grid is the most secure option.
+For organizations in the financial, medical and the security sensitive field Selenium Box is the most secure option.
 No external access is required and no data leaves your network.

 Due to running in the same network / infrastructure, the setup and integration of vendor managed solution is straight forward.
 As a result, connecting with the CI, reporting and monitoring systems and the application under test is simple.

 Compared to a homegrown solution, a vendor managed solution comes with enterprise level support and SLAs for issue resolution.
-In many cases homegrown solutions are managed “on the side” by development teams and cannot ensure uptime, reliability and consistency.
+Homegrown solutions in many cases are managed “on the side” by development teams and cannot ensure uptime, reliability and consistency.

-A vendor managed solution comes with many value add features like live view, video recording, monitoring & logging capabilities as well as error recovery.
-Homegrown solutions lack value added features since they use the out-of-the-box Selenium Grid which is provided on http://seleniumhq.org.
+A vendor managed solution comes with many value add features like live view, video recording, monitoring & logging capabilities, access control and error recovery.
+Homegrown solutions lack value added features since they typically use the out-of-the-box open source Selenium Grid.
 Therefore, teams are usually stuck with a barebones Selenium Grid that does not allow for easy troubleshooting, debugging and reporting.
 The use of a homegrown Selenium Grid creates the risk of a lower adoption of automated testing than with a feature-rich managed Selenium Grid solution.

 Cost is an important factor in the selection process of a Selenium Grid solution.
 Let’s be clear: even though Selenium is open source and does not incur any license fees, it still requires an investment to use Selenium.